kevscon/Project-2/README.md

 # Forecasting Independent Film Performance

-This project explores what features may affect the independent film market at the box office.
+This project uses linear regression to predict the revenue of independent films.
+What features may affect the financial success of an films is also explored.